Image of a team plotting a strategy

 Research for Market Trends

-If you are stuck in the building of your brand, especially if you don't know where to start, you can also gather some insight yourself by looking for market trends.
+If you are stuck on brand-building and unsure where to start, gather insights by exploring market trends.
 These are some of the factors in checking the movement of the competitive market:

 2. Factors that influence the purchasing decision of your target market.